 All majors must take two pre-1800 courses.

-These courses may be taken in the Penn Department of History or a history department abroad.
-No major-related courses may count toward the Geographic Distribution; however, courses that are cross-listed with History are acceptable.
+These courses may be taken in the Penn Department of History or a History department abroad.
 All pre-1800 courses are designated on the History Department website's Undergraduate Courses pages.

 Note: Majors may "double-count" pre-1800 courses and geographic distribution courses.
-For example, it is perfectly acceptable to take HIST 308 - Renaissance Europe and HIST 096 - Late Imperial China, in order to fulfill both pre-1800 requirements and two of the four geographic requirements.
+For example, it is perfectly acceptable to take HIST 3820 Renaissance Europe to fulfill both the pre-1800 requirement and the Europe geographic requirement.

 C. Upper-Level Seminars

-All majors must take at least two upper-level History seminars (200 level and above).
+All majors must take at least two upper-level History seminars numbered HIST 2000-3799.
 Both upper-level seminars must be taken in the Penn Department of History; no study abroad, credit away, or major-related courses will count towards this requirement.

 D. Research Requirement